WorldWE Legislative Priorities

 State Legislative Priorities

-At World Without Exploitation, we are dedicated to creating a future where sex trafficking and commercial sexual exploitation is eradicated and survivors are supported with dignity and justice.
-Our legislative priorities are focused on advancing policies that protect individuals from exploitation and ensure comprehensive, survivor-centered care.
+At World Without Exploitation, we are dedicated to creating a future where sex trafficking and commercial sexual exploitation are eradicated and survivors are supported with dignity and justice.
+In partnership with The Jensen Project, Rights4Girls, and the National Center on Sexual Exploitation, our legislative priorities focus on advancing policies that protect individuals from exploitation, target demand, and ensure comprehensive, survivor-centered care.
 These initiatives are key to building a world free from trafficking, and include:

 The Survivor Model

-We advocate for the Survivor Model (Equality Model), which seeks to decriminalize individuals who are exploited in the sex trade, while holding buyers, traffickers, and exploiters accountable.
+1. We advocate for the Survivor Model (Equality Model), which seeks to decriminalize individuals who are exploited in the sex trade, while holding buyers, traffickers, and other bad actors accountable.
 This model centers the voices and needs of survivors, promoting safety, dignity, and opportunities for recovery.

 This model has been adopted by a host of countries that have prioritized human rights and gender justice, including Canada, Ireland, Northern Ireland, Iceland, France, Israel, and Norway.
-In 2023, WorldWE, in partnership with organizations, policy champions, and survivor leaders on the ground successfully passed through legislation in Maine that decriminalizes prostituted people and provides them avenues to seek criminal record relief, while maintaining penalties for pimps, sex buyers, and brothel owners.
-We continue to support efforts around the country to pass comprehensive Survivor Model legislation.
+Countries that have adopted the Survivor Model see success in holding sex buyers accountable, supporting more women in exiting the sex trade, and helping them rebuild their lives.
+For example, France enacted the Survivor Model in 2016, and within the first three years of the law taking effect, criminal investigations into pimping and trafficking increased by 54%.
+Additionally, reported in 2023, 1247 prostituted women have benefited from France's exit program for survivors, with a reintegration success rate of 95%.
+In 2023, WorldWE, in partnership with our national partners, policy champions, and survivor leaders on the ground successfully passed legislation in Maine that decriminalizes prostituted people and provides them avenues to seek criminal record relief, while maintaining penalties for pimps, sex buyers, and brothel owners.
+We continue to support efforts nationwide to pass comprehensive Survivor Model legislation.

 Child Sex Crimes Victims Protection Act (Sara’s Law)